katrimarika/timetables/README.md

 ## Deployment

-This project has setup for using travis-ci for building and deploying to github pages automatically from the master branch.
+This project has setup for using travis-ci for building and deploying to github pages automatically from the gh-pages branch.

 You can make a production build manually with